 Yes, but international students will still need to demonstrate English language proficiency.
 Students can submit the TOEFL, IELTS, or DET to demonstrate English language proficiency, and should also consider an English language supplement in the form of an InitialView or Vericant interview.
 English proficiency exam requirements are waived if a student has attended an English-medium high school for 4 years.

 Interviewing is an additional opportunity for us to get to know you in our highly personalized admission process.
 These interviews happen virtually, and if conditions permit, in-person in your hometown with alumni volunteers.
 Students interested in interviewing should request an interview 4-6 weeks in advance of their application deadline, starting in late July.
-Please note that we have reached capacity for first-year interviews and will not be offering any additional opportunities for high school seniors who are applying for the fall 2021 semester.
 Students will not be penalized in the admission process if they did not have the opportunity to interview.

-My school has decided that all courses will be graded pass/fail for Spring 2020.
+My school has decided that all courses will be graded pass/fail.
 Does this mean it is more important for me to submit standardized testing?

 We strongly recommend that external assessments be submitted for applicants who have been homeschooled for the entirety of high school.
-At least one of the following are strongly recommended: SAT, ACT, SAT II subject tests, AP scores, IB exams, GCSE, IGCSE, and/or A-level results.
+At least one of the following are strongly recommended: SAT, ACT, AP scores, IB exams, GCSE, IGCSE, and/or A-level results.
 Many homeschool students also choose to complete coursework at a local community college to demonstrate their success in a classroom setting.

 SAT and ACT scores are viewed equally in our process, so students may take either exam and can submit scores from both.
-SAT II subject tests, AP scores, IB exams, GCSE, IGCSE, and A-level results can also be considered in our review process if you feel they reflect positively upon your academic potential.
+AP scores, IB exams, GCSE, IGCSE, and A-level results can also be considered in our review process if you feel they reflect positively upon your academic potential.

 No. The essay portion is not required.